hyp3rd/go-base-app-skel/CONTRIBUTING.md

 **Provide Detailed Information:** When reporting issues or submitting pull requests, provide as much relevant information as possible.
 This will help maintainers and other contributors understand your changes or your problems.

 **Respect Others:** Be kind and respectful towards other community members.
-Avoid disrespectful language and behaviour.
+Avoid disrespectful language and behavior.

 ## Conclusion